Can an unmarried couple be living in Dubai?

 ‘A young, unmarried couple have been jailed for a month and will be deported after completing the sentence after they were convicted of living together for three weeks and kissing’ Thenational.ae

 To many couples’ relief in November 2020 the situation has changed.
-The UAE government has introduced the latest edition of the penal code which now officially allows people of different gender live together.
-However it’s important to not that delivering a baby out of the wedlock is still considered a crime in the UAE.
+The UAE government has introduced the latest edition of the penal code which now officially allows people of unmarried couples to live together.
+However there was still a hesitance in the law for unexpected pregnancy and delivering a baby out of the wedlock.

 What type of marriages are legal in Dubai?